-Planning and oversight for generator project expensed to the Indian Housing Block Grant.
+Planning and administration expensed to the Indian Housing Block Grant.

 SECTION 4: INDIAN HOUSING PLAN CERTIFICATION OF COMPLIANCE (NAHASDA § 102(b)(2)(D))

 By signing the IHP, you certify that you have all required policies and procedures in place in order to operate any planned IHBG programs.